 Some Famous Verses from Bai Juyi's Poems

-Up in the sky wish to be love birds (Biyi), down on the ground wish to be twined branches; the heaven and earth might not last forever, and the regret of our apart will never end.
+In the sky wish to be inseparable love birds; on the earth wish to be eternally twined branches.
+Heaven and earth might have bounds, regret of the parting can never end.

 Buddha Poet — Wang Wei

 Wang Wei (701 — 761) is one of the best representative poets of the landscape genre and an important founder of Traditional Landscape Painting.

 His poem, calligraphy, and painting are fresh, elegant, and harmoniously integrated with profound Buddhism ideas.